zhangxqq/-/index.md

 ## Welcome to 预算跟踪器
 The App support main features is:
-1 Add new expense records in a convenient way.\n
+1 Add new expense records in a convenient way.

 2 Backing up and restoring data via iCloud.
 3 Accounting for expenses.
 4 Handy pie chart.